robwoodford/SEC-Card-Game/how_to_use_cards.md

 Some groups prefer to record audio snippets with what they’ve agreed about each card and have someone fill out the planning template afterwards.

-The Net Zero Workshops provide a facilitated process in which you can be supported through this process.
+The Net Zero Workshops provide a facilitated process which you support you through this process.